felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 motivated me to write this book.
 I surely don't know enough about the science of neurology to claim expertise on the topic of learning anxiety.
-However, I have experienced severe learning anxiety myself, which compels me to raise awaren of this condition while the experience is still fresh in my mind.
+However, I have experienced severe learning anxiety myself, which compels me to raise awareness of this condition while the experience is still fresh in my mind.
 Incredibly, overcoming learning anxiety is both the hardest and most gratifying thing I have ever done.
 By rediscovering joy in learning and in creating my own